dustin-lind/pagila-hw2/README.md

 The instructions are the same as for the first [pagila-hw](https://github.com/mikeizbicki/pagila-hw) assignment.
 There are half as many questions, and each question is worth 2 points instead of 1 point due to their increased difficulty.

+> Success is not final, failure is not fatal: it is the courage to continue that counts.